amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ## Overview:

-Welcome to the Interstella Galactic Trading Company (GTC) team!
-[Interstella GTC](https://interstella.trade/) is an intergalactic trading company that deals in rare resources.
-Business is booming, but we're struggling to keep up with orders mainly due to our legacy logistics platform.
-We heard about the benefits of microservices implemented as containers and feel it would be a good fit for our business.

-The concept of decoupling functions of a large codebase into separate discrete processes may sound complicated and arduous, but the benefits are appealing.
-Microservices will allow us to scale processes independently, adopt multiple programming languages within a single application, and make it easier to push code changes.
-Our dev team reviewed the logistics platform code and determined that we could decouple our logistics platform to individual services for fulfilling resource orders.
-Can you help us get there?
+Welcome to the Interstella Intergalactic Trading Company team.

+Interstella is an trading company specializing in inter-system exchange of rare minerals and other goods.
+Several wise acquisitions made before the Great Ravine have given us unrestricted access on mining in several systems and business is booming.

+But our logistics platform wasn't built to handle this load and we're at risk of losing our trade routes.
+Our engineers have suggested we look at using modern application architectures, containers, and devops, but they don't know anything about implementing them.
+Can you help us update our logistics platform and become the largest trading consortium in the galaxy?

 ### Requirements: